 Pablo was as embarrassed as stunned and called it a lesson he would never forget.
-The truth is like Pablo, we are constantly forming our opinions about other things and people based on a set of assumptions that are rarely correct, based on a view which is often biased.
+The truth is like Pablo, we are constantly forming our opinions about other things and people based on a set of assumptions that are rarely correct, based on a view that is often biased.
 What is the basis of our knowledge, after all?
 (The title of today’s post is a question originally asked by Socrates.
-You may want to read more on it here.)
+You may want to read more about it here.)
 We are so conditioned, and sometimes so [over] confident about what we think we know that we categorize and label other people without even realizing it.
 In simple words, our premature conclusions often lack reason and substance.

 Once we form a view about someone based on our assumptions, our own thought patterns shift almost immediately.
 We judge people based on how they look, talk, act, walk etc. We are eternally categorizing them based on their race, religion, color, and so on.
 And, even though you may not be aware, these stereotypes, positive or negative, weaken your own sense of self-worth and self-esteem.
-How, you may wonder?
+How? you may wonder.
 Keep reading.

 Positive ones instill a sense of fear and submission in you.
 When we meet someone with authority, wealth or status, we quickly conclude that this person must command our respect, for instance.
 That, somehow this person is better than I am and therefore, I must exercise submission.
 Or, we may assign a negative stereotype leading to fear, jealousy, hatred or envy.
 For example, we may think that the rich person must be bad, or the powerful politician must be a liar, or the man in robes must be a fanatic and so on.

 Either way, stereotypes don’t let you explore life, they greatly limit you and your potential.
 Our conventional ideas about others severely restrict our freedom to better enjoy and understand our own world.
 They give us a distorted view of truth.
-Look at the history of our race, the only people who changed the world were the ones who challenged the conventions.
+Look at the history of our race, the only people who changed the world were the ones who challenged convention.
 A Martin Luther King, a Mother Teresa, a Gandhi, an Einstein, a Darwin, was born because somewhere they didn’t just subscribe to the stereotypes but instead listened to their inner voice.